tomkelly111/Snap-Call-Coaching/README.md

 - What are the goals of our business?
 Which marketing strategies would offer the best ways to meet those goals?
   -  The goal of the business is to sell our courses.
 The best marketing strategy for this starting out (for budget reasons) would be free/ low cost.
 It is intended to use our newsletter service as a means of promotion.
 Once we have a bigger user base and more budget       it is intended to market our site on the various poker forums and poker videos appearing on YouTube.
-  -  As the site grows it maybe possibel to approach popular proffessional players with whom we can pay to promote our courses on their social media.
+  -  As the site grows it maybe possible to approach popular professional players with whom we can pay to promote our courses on their social media.
   -  Additionally, we will include a feature where users who have purchased a course can leave a testimonial as to their experience with the content.
-This will serve        as a reasurance to prospective purchasers that we profide high quality content.
+This will serve        as a reasurance to prospective purchasers that we provide high quality content.

 ### Design
 The website was designed with simplicity in mind.
 There is minimal clutter with the focus being on the courses themselves.
-The font [Kanit](https://fonts.google.com/specimen/Kanit) was chosen as it adds to the minimalist feel of the site while also haveing a computational / mathematical theme which compliments our course content.
+The font [Kanit](https://fonts.google.com/specimen/Kanit) was chosen as it adds to the minimalist feel of the site while also having a computational / mathematical theme which compliments our course content.
 [It is a combination of concepts, mixing a Humanist Sans Serif motif with the curves of Capsulated Geometric styles that makes it suitable for various uses, contemporary and futuristic](https://fonts.google.com/specimen/Kanit/about).
 For the color design, Green was chosen as it is reflective of the green felt of a poker table.
 The greys and blacks compliment the dark green color and were taken from palettes available on [Color Space](https://mycolor.space/).

 ![image](https://github.com/tomkelly111/Snap-Call-Coaching/assets/111172617/24fc708d-0103-4820-8cdc-2e6b414a341b)